Embracing the New Reality of Procurement

 Better managing supplier risk

-The ongoing economic uncertainties have put more onus on procurement teams to understand and manage supplier risk more closely than they've ever needed to.
+The ongoing economic uncertainties have put more onus on procurement teams to implement supplier risk management more effectively than they've ever needed to.
 Now taking a seat at the executive table, procurement leaders are being tasked with applying governance frameworks and policies into their supplier management processes.
 This involves more than just having a deep understanding of the financial or organizational state of their suppliers, but also the suppliers of those suppliers as well.

 Diagnosing all areas of supplier risk can be a daunting but extremely vital task for any procurement professional.
 However, more and more organizations are now moving towards integrated solutions to simplify the procure-to-pay process while keeping teams up to date on changes in supplier risk profiles.
 Supplier Risk Management (SPRM) solutions like Coupa Risk Assess, for example, leverage automated workflows and AI-driven bots to provide real-time notifications to procurement leaders when adverse events impact suppliers, and help to rank their risk profiles across all other partnerships in the organization.
 As the effects of COVID-19 continue to heighten the need for better risk management across an organization, SPRM solutions and services will continue the play a significant role in business continuity.

 Focusing on better communication and collaboration

 Regardless of the department or industry worked in, everyone has felt the impact that COVID-19 and associated social distancing measures have had on communication and collaboration in the workplace.
 This has meant significant adjustments for procurement professionals with how they address internal communications and how they collaborate with the suppliers they support.
 With so many businesses temporarily or permanently abandoning their legacy communication methods, organizations are now focusing on bridging the gap between old and new ways of collaboration.